-With the use of Business Intelligence tools, users can run complex queries on their Data Warehouse and analyze data in the form of detailed reports and data dashboards.
-The data fetched from Data Warehouse is highly accurate, meaningful and up-to date.
+With the use of Business Intelligence solutions and tools, users can run complex queries on their Data Warehouse and analyze data in the form of detailed reports and data dashboards.
+The data fetched from Data Warehouse is highly accurate, meaningful and up-to-date.

-One can query vast amount of information with respect to Customers, Supply Chain, Inventories, Sales, Profit and Loss or any other Key Performance Indicator (KPI’s) of company’s core business.
+One can query the vast amount of information concerning Customers, Supply Chain, Inventories, Sales, Profit, and Loss or any other Key Performance Indicator (KPI’s) of company’s core business.

 DW system integrates data from different heterogeneous data sources and is uploaded from Transaction/Operation Systems- Sales, Marketing and ERP systems like SAP ECC, Business One or Microsoft Dynamics.